Agri-food matchmaking on accelerating resource efficiency, renewable energy and scaling up of circular fertilizer solutions

 According to the FAO, agri-food systems consume about 30% of the world’s energy, and a third of agri-food systems' emissions of greenhouse gases stem from energy use.
 Russia military aggression on Ukraine and the impact of such geopolitical tensions on the energy prices heavily impacting the EU agri-food value chain makes the shift towards renewable energy even more urgent in this industrial ecosystem.
 The deployment of renewable energy production in a given area creates many opportunities for decarbonisation of the ecosystem.
 Promising projects include collaboration between SMEs and large companies in a cluster, and eventually with energy investors, who could invest in projects, in return for a part of the electricity produced.

 Since the Russian invasion of Ukraine, the supply of fertilisers to the EU has been significantly disrupted and their prices have almost tripled compared to last year.
 With up to 60% of EU fertiliser imports coming from Russia and Belarus, scaling-up of demonstrated alternative fertiliser production methods will be very important.
 The EU fertiliser industry is working on switching to the production of low-carbon ammonia and other circular nutrient sources.
 These efforts must be complemented with new innovative circular approaches, as it is crucial to secure the amount of fertilisers needed for agricultural production and thus to ensure food supply within the EU.

 Preparatory and technical webinar

-In preparation for this Matchmaking event, a preparatory and technical webinar will be organized to offer participants a contextual background and overview of how to approach the matchmaking session.
+In preparation for this Matchmaking event, a preparatory and technical webinar were organised to offer participants a contextual background and overview of how to approach the matchmaking session.